fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

         }

-In this case, you defined the MainPage with a NavigationPage which content is defined by SessionView.
-The NavigationPage is required when the application requires navigation between pages, and the application should have only one NavigationPage.
+In this case, you defined the MainPage with a NavigationPage in which the content is defined by SessionView.
+The NavigationPage is required when the application has navigation between pages, and the application should have only one NavigationPage.
 At this moment, if you run the application you will not have any content and you should have something like as described in figure 30:

 ![Xamarin Workshop - Figure 30](ImagesForGuides/figure30.png)